ichinco/math_notes/_posts/2016-12-18-go-patterns.md

-- there is at least one layer of redirection: rather than making an API call directly, we are wrapping the library function in potentially multiple layers, and that can be confusing.
+- there is at least one layer of redirection: rather than making an API call directly, we are wrapping the library function in potentially multiple layers, and this pattern can be confusing to someone new to the code-base
 - there are some performance penalties paid by creating objects of function pointers.
 In isolation, the penalities are relatively scant, but in aggregate, the penalities add up.
 If performance over testability is a big factor, don't